 - sleep – whenever you can, have a nap, and help your body get ready for this hugs change in your life.

-You dont need to do all of these.
+As I said – you don’t need to do all of these.
 Pick and choose what you might find helpful.
 The most important thing is that once your baby arrives you have time to spend with him/her.
 If you hire in help to get through some of these things, great!
-If you find some of the unnessasary, amazing-well done you for knowing your self and what you need at this time.
+If you find some of the unnecessary, amazing-well done you for knowing your self and what you need at this time.

 What would you think needed to be added to this list??